 -

-, Mathematics, or a closely related subject.
-You should also have excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research
+in managing your own academic research and administrative activities along with excellent communication skills, including the ability to write for publication, present research proposals and results

 -